Subject Research Guides

 In 2001 David Satcher, Assistant Secretary for Health and Surgeon General, released a "National Action Agenda for Children's Mental Health" that outlines goals and strategies to improve the services for children and adolescents with mental health problems, and for their families.
 The full text is available here.

 This site is created and maintained by SAMSHA (Substance Abuse and Mental Health Services Administration) at the U.S. Department of Health and Human Services.
-Follow the “Resources” menu for Mental Health Services Locator.
-"Online publications" range from brief pamphlets to longer reports, all aimed at the general public.
+Follow the menu for topics and locations.
+Publications range from brief pamphlets to longer reports, all aimed at the general public.

 The DMH site contains information about law, county and state health departments, and programs and services in California.